jessesquires/jessesquires.com/_posts/2020-05-20-marking-unused-required-initializers-as-unavailable.md

 Now, at compile-time, this initializer is inaccessible.
 Or technically, at "auto-complete while you type time".

 You might have the idea of putting this in an extension or a protocol, so that you can avoid typing the boilerplate for every `UIView` and `UIViewController` subclass.
 Unfortunately, that is not possible because `required` initializers must be provided in subclass declarations.
 So, using `@available` is the best we can do.

+**UPDATE:** Thanks to [JP for pointing out](https://twitter.com/simjp/status/1263202678663872513) that there's a [SwiftLint rule](https://realm.github.io/SwiftLint/unavailable_function.html) for exactly this.
+Unfortunately, it does not currently support autocorrect.